shantan125/Restaurant-LandingPage/README.md

 # Restaurant-LandingPage
-I have started creating a Restaurant Landing Page of a shawarma point
+I have crteated a Landing Page of a shawarma point.